 OSNs today are faced with the problem of detecting fake accounts in a highly adversarial environment.
-The problem is becoming more challenging as such accounts have become sophisticated in cloaking their operation with patterns resembling real user behavior.
-In this paper, we presented Integro, a scalable defense system that helps OSN operators to detect fake accounts using a meaningful user ranking scheme.
+The problem is becoming more challenging as such account have become sophisticated in cloaking their operation with patterns resembling real user behavior.
+In this work, we presented Íntegro, a scalable defense system that helps OSN operators to detect fake accounts using a meaningful user ranking scheme.

 Our evaluation results show that SybilRank, the state-ofthe-art in fake account detection, is ineffective when the fakes infiltrate the target OSN by befriending a large number of real users.
-Integro, however, has proven more resilient to this effect by leveraging in a novel way the knowledge of benign victim accounts that befriend fakes.
-We have implemented Integro on top of standard data processing platforms, Mahout and Giraph, which are scalable and easy to deploy in modern data centers.
-In fact, Tuenti, the largest OSN in Spain with more than 15M active users, has deployed our system in production to thwart fakes in the wild with at least 10 time more precision.
+Integro, however, has proven more resilient to this effect by leveraging the knowledge of benign victim accounts in a novel way.
+We implemented Íntegro on top of standard data processing platforms, Mahout and Giraph, which are scalable and easy to deploy on modern data centers.
+In fact, Tuenti, the largest OSN in Spain with more than 15M active users, has deployed our system in production to thwart fakes in the wild, with at least 10 times more precision that its existing process.